-Access Unit One or more frames or samples of audio, video, or metadata which are contained in a group of RTP packets having the same presentation time.

-Metadata All streaming data except video and audio, including video analytics results, PTZ position data and other metadata (such as textual data from POS applications).
+Access Unit One or more frames or samples of audio, video, or metadata which are con- tained in a group of RTP packets having the same presentation time.
+Metadata All streaming data except video and audio, including video analytics results, PTZ position data and other metadata (such as textual data from POS applica-tions).
 Recording Represents the currently stored media (if any) and metadata on the NVS from a single data source.
 A recording comprises one or more tracks.
-A recording can have more than one track of the same type e.g. two different video tracks recorded in parallel with different settings consistent with the definition of track in [RFC 2326]
+A recording can have more than one track of the same type e.g. two different video tracks recorded in parallel with different settings Track An individual data channel consisting of video, audio, or metadata.
+This defini- tion is consistent with the definition of track in [RFC 2326]